 How common is gout?

-Gout appears to be becoming more common; from the late 1970s to the mid-1990s, prevalence has
+Gout appears to be becoming more common; from the late 1970s to the mid-1990s, prevalence has doubled in the U.S.

 One factor behind this is likely to be rising obesity rates.
 This might be because obesity increases the risk of high blood pressure, and some drugs that people take to manage hypertension (diuretics) increase the risk of gout.